bolt/docs/docs/templates/building-templates.md

 search_results_template: listing.twig
 maintenance_template: maintenance.twig
 ```
-`listing_template` is used for both contenttype listing and taxonomy listing unless
+`listing_template` is used for both ContentType listing and taxonomy listing unless
 one of the is defined in the main `config.yml`.

 By using the `template_directory` setting in your themes theme.yml you can